Analysis | Legacy of Ukraine Revolution Rides on March Election

-Five years after deadly street protests toppled Ukraine’s Kremlin-backed leader, voters will offer a verdict on what’s come since.
-Dozens of challengers are trying to unseat President Petro Poroshenko.
-The incumbent is weighed down by plunging popularity amid a geopolitical tug-of-war that’s reignited Cold War tensions.
-Before the first-round vote, scheduled for March 31, Ukrainians are considering what their revolution accomplished, and where it’s fallen short.
+Five years after deadly street protests toppled Ukraine’s Kremlin-backed leader, voters have begun to offer their verdict on what’s happened since.
+A first round of presidential elections has left President Petro Poroshenko facing an April 21 runoff against the country’s most-watched comedian, Volodymyr Zelenskiy, a political novice.
+Weighed down by plunging popularity amid a geopolitical tug-of-war that has reignited Cold War tensions, polls suggest the incumbent will lose.
+A parliamentary election will follow in October, when the anti-establishment mood that’s fueled Zelenskiy’s rise is likely to persist.

 1. Why is the 2014 revolution still an issue?

-Ukrainians revolted with the aim of building a modern, transparent state whose fortunes were locked westward to the European Union and no longer to Russia, its neighbor to the east.
+Ukrainians revolted with the aim of building a modern, transparent state whose fortunes were aligned westward with the European Union and no longer with Russia, its neighbor to the east.
 The split enraged Russia, which wants to maintain influence in its former stomping ground and discourage similar unrest at home.
 Russia, under President Vladimir Putin, annexed Ukraine’s Crimean peninsula in 2014, proclaiming a duty to defend the ethnic Russians who dominate the population there.
 Worse, in the eyes of many Ukrainians who longed for a transparent and accountable government, endemic corruption has endured.

-The demonstrators who dislodged Poroshenko’s Russia-backed predecessor, Viktor Yanukovych, knew the post-revolution path wouldn’t be smooth and were ready to accept short-term economic pain and Russia’s ire.
+The demonstrators who dislodged Poroshenko’s Russian-backed predecessor, Viktor Yanukovych, knew the post-revolution path wouldn’t be smooth and were ready to accept short-term economic pain and Russia’s ire.
 They wanted one thing above all: meaningful steps to lock up crooked bureaucrats.
-In almost five years under Poroshenko’s leadership, no senior official has been convicted, and Ukraine’s corruption ranking has only improved moderately.
+Under Poroshenko’s leadership, no senior official has been convicted, and Ukraine’s corruption ranking has only improved moderately.
 Transparency activists are routinely harassed, with one dying in an acid attack.
-The president is being blamed for this state of affairs, seeing his popularity slip below 15 percent.
+The president is being blamed for this state of affairs.
 Being a billionaire whose name popped up in the Panama Papers hasn’t helped.

 3. How’s he trying to win back voters?

-Having watched emerging markets like Argentina and Turkey get clobbered last year, the most important thing for Ukraine investors is that the new president maintains cooperation with the International Monetary Fund.
-Zelenskiy has said commitments under a $3.9 billion loan approved to get the country through the election year should be honored.
-But candidates including Tymoshenko have suggested they’d put pressure on the central bank to ease borrowing costs and trim government-regulated utility prices, steps that could jeopardize aid disbursements.
-With Ukraine frequently named among the most vulnerable developing nations to potential financial stress, an IMF cutoff would risk triggering a crisis.
+Having watched emerging markets like Argentina and Turkey get clobbered last year, the most important thing for Ukraine investors is that cooperation with the International Monetary Fund is maintained.
+Poroshenko kept aid flowing, albeit with delays, as he dragged his heels on reforms.
+While vague on the specifics of his policy agenda, Zelenskiy has said commitments under a $3.9 billion loan approved should be honored.
+With Ukraine frequently named among the most-vulnerable developing nations to potential financial stress, support from the Washington-based lender is key to avoiding a crisis.

 The West is invested in Ukraine’s success.
 On top of the IMF’s support, billions of dollars have flowed from the World Bank and the European Union, while the U.S. has provided loan guarantees and military aid.
 Russia, meanwhile, is intent on gradually undermining Ukraine’s economy.
 Any destabilizing outcome of the election would offer fodder for Putin’s notion that uprisings bring only chaos.